TREASURIES-U.S. yields surge after CPI surprises to upside in August

 "We get a fairly hawkish message out of that September Fed meeting, and that's what the market is pricing in if you look at today's massive move higher in rates," Misra said.

 The Fed's terminal rate could rise to the mid-4% range before rates start declining, she said.
-The market before Tuesday had expected that rate to top at about 3.75%, if not lower.
+The market before Tuesday had expected that rate to top around 3.75% if not lower.

-Fed fund futures were pricing in a 17% probability that the Fed will raise interest rates by 100 basis points (bps) at the end of policymakers' two-day meeting Sept.
+Fed fund futures priced in a 25% chance that the Fed will raise rates by 100 basis points (bps) at the end of the Fed's two-day meeting Sept.
 20-21.
 Misra doubted the Fed would go that high, but said 75 bps in November was possible.

+"It really comes down to how sticky inflation remains," said Mauricio Agudelo, senior fixed income portfolio manager at Homestead Funds Advisers.
+"It's a battle that the Fed will continue to fight and they will have to continue pressing, unfortunately at the risk of breaking something."

+The longer inflation remains elevated, terminal rate expectations will likely slide higher, said Chip Hughey, managing director of fixed income at Truist Advisory Services.

 "The curve can be even more inverted, because the front end keeps moving higher due to inflation," Misra said.
 "But the economy’s ability to handle the rate hikes, we haven’t become more resilient on that front."